Apply to Graduate School

 MIT's Prehealth Course Planning Guide

-The MIT Prehealth Course Planning Guide suggests first year course schedules for freshmen who are interested in completing the prerequisite courses required for medical and other health profession schools.
-Since each student's situation is different and varies based on AP credit as well as learning preferences, be sure to consult with your Freshmen Advisor about your scheduling strategy and review the different course options listed on MIT's Premedical Recommended Course List.
+The MIT Prehealth Course Planning Guide suggests first year course schedules for freshmen.
+Since each student's situation is different and varies based on AP credit as well as learning preferences, be sure to consult with your Freshmen Advisor about your scheduling strategy and review the course options listed on MIT's Premedical Recommended Course List.